 In 1984, Mr. Knakal collaborated with Paul J. Massey Jr. to establish a property sales group in Manhattan.
 They served as co-directors for the new specialization and in 1986, shared CB's prestigious top salesman award in New York.
 At that time, CB employed an average of 60 people in its Manhattan office.
 Mr. Knakal and Mr. Massey retained this top ranking until they left the firm in November 1988 to start their own business - Massey Knakal Realty Services.
-To date, Mr. Knakal has been responsible for the sale of more than 1,300 buildings worth over $9.0 billion.
+To date, Mr. Knakal has been responsible for the sale of more than 1,500 buildings and over $10 billion in sales.

 In 1993, Mr. Knakal was elected president of the National Realty Conference, which made him the youngest president in the organization's 58-year-old history.
 He is also a very involved member of the Real Estate Board of New York (REBNY).
 He has served on numerous of its committees including the Ethics Committee, Arbitration Committee and Chairman of its Sales Brokers Committee.
 He was also on the Commercial Division's Board of Directors, and was elected to its Board of Governors.